1.- The definitions of 'creativity' and 'originality' have always given raise to intense debate in the context of IP rights' protection.

 The case was brought before the Court by an advertising practitioner, previously cooperating with the agency in several campaigns, who found the slogan invented by him used in ads without his consent.

 The defendants – the agency and the advertiser – argued that the tag line had absolutely no 'artistic value' and therefore could not benefit from protection under a copyright perspective.

 The Court took a different view and held that:

 - 'creative advertising work' as such is definitely not excluded from copyright protection, provided it is sufficiently supported by characteristics such as 'creativity', 'originality' and 'executive completeness',

-- such requirement had to be identified in the slogan's potential of delivering a message easy to identify and immediately comprehensible, where such requirement was properly fulfilled any time a certain tag line is capable of drawing the targeted public's attention and of influencing consumers' opinions,
+- in advertising such requirement had to be identified in the slogan's potential of delivering a message easy to identify and immediately comprehensible (even without any express reference to the advertiser's brand or to the promoted product), where such requirement was properly fulfilled any time a certain tag line, even if very synthetic, proofs its capacity to draw the targeted public's attention and to influence – by strengthening or modifying it – consumers' opinions,

 - the specific slogan did succeed in presenting all the elements set by the Italian Copyright Act for granting protection to the results of 'creative inventiveness'.